shayan786-coder/FlashFuzz/README.md

 0. FlashFuzz must be enabled (Check the toggle in the top right corner of the extension).
 1. Open the tabs you want to scan (one or many).
-2. The extension will automatically run fuzzing and secret scanning on all open tabs.
+2. The extension will automatically run fuzzing / secret scanning / quick port scanning on all open tabs.

 ## Settings